WhatsApp Business API vs WhatsApp Business App in 2026: which one do you actually need?

 What the API actually costs in 2026

-How to migrate without losing chat history
+How to migrate to the API without losing chat history

 This is the part most guides skip.
 You cannot port history from the free app to the API directly, but you can phase the move: